|

 you can stop and feed the turtles from the bridge.

-They love bread.
+They love bread so save it from all your meals.
 I don't know what it is about

 feeding turtles that makes it seem so much fun.